AlexBrownX/notification-server/README.md

 # Notification Service

-This is a Spring Boot service that allows a [web app client](http://udcbitbucket.lgnet.co.uk/projects/CS/repos/web-push-notification-client/browse) to register itself as a subscriber to web push notifications.
-The service can also trigger web push notifications using the subscriber details.
+This is a Spring Boot service that allows a [web app client](http://udcbitbucket.lgnet.co.uk/projects/CS/repos/web-push-notification-client/browse) to register itself as a pushSubscriber to web push notifications.
+The service can also trigger web push notifications using the pushSubscriber details.

 ## IDE